B-School Search

 An MBA can prove a smart investment in any climate but can be exceptionally beneficial in a growing economy like Georgia’s.
-Our BSchools guide “What Can I Do with an MBA Degree?” details how MBA graduates can more than double their compensation.
+Our BSchools guide, “What Can I Do with an MBA Degree?” details how MBA graduates can more than double their compensation.
 As discussed in that guide, the University of Georgia’s Terry College reports the fourth-highest salary uplift metric in the United States, at 156 percent.

 Students interested in earning an online MBA degree in Georgia have several options.
 The state’s top AACSB International-accredited schools have come together to provide an online MBA degree without the restrictions of set class times and locations.
-In this guide, we focus on five schools that participate in the Georgia WebMBA consortium and two schools not affiliated with the WebMBA effort.
+In this guide, we focus on seven schools that participate in the Georgia WebMBA consortium and two schools not affiliated with the WebMBA effort.

 Georgia WebMBA Program

-When students enroll at any one of the six participating schools, they access the same MBA curriculum (more details on this below).
+When students enroll at any one of the seven participating schools, they access the same MBA curriculum (more details on this below).
 This guide attempts to clarify how the program apportions features applicants consider significant between WebMBA and each of the member universities.

 In this profile, we lead with the commonalities between all participating universities; then we examine aspects of this program that are unique to each school.